 With more than 500 km of laneway and unassumed roads, Toronto possesses a unique land resource for densification and an opportunity for innovative housing.

 A recent CMHC report on the subject suggests that there are over 5000 potential sites for new, affordable homes in Toronto laneways.

-Curzon Lane Terrace is a model of laneway development with proposed densities and percentage of landscaped open spaces similar to existing coverage conditions within the neighbourhood.
+Curzon Lane Terrace is a model of laneway development with proposed densities and percentage of landscaped open spaces, similar to existing coverage conditions within the neighbourhood.
 Peyton Lane is a serviced laneway, with existing residential, commercial and institutional uses.
 The site of our proposal is currently occupied by 3 concrete block storage buildings and paving.

-The proposal provides 6 compact, affordably priced homes sensitive to their context, and actively helps to form and improve the lane-scape.
+The proposal provides six compact, affordably priced homes sensitive to their context, and actively helps to form and improve the lane-scape.
 The proposed building is subordinate in height, mass and scale, to the surrounding street houses but with unit widths similar to the abutting street houses in order to maintain the rhythm of land division.
 The building section has been developed to lower the overall height of the mass.
 The garden façade is stepped back and inclined to provide greater access to sunlight.
-The rear garden introduces greenery and minimises overlook and intrusion of privacy.
+The rear garden introduces greenery and minimizes overlook and intrusion of privacy.

 The laneway façade is articulated vertically and horizontally.
 It is scaled to the width of the lane and the existing buildings on the lane.
-Vertical greenery, on trellis work, enriches the lane-scape and shades the interior.
+Vertical greenery on trellis work enriches the lane-scape and shades the interior.